horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

     When it comes to Bitcoin (BTC), after the transaction reaches the network it also needs to be included in the blockchain before it can be considered final.
 That may easily take a few hours on a busy day, or even a few days.

-- Low Transaction Fees
+- **Low Transaction Fees**

-    The transaction fees are relevant when a blockchain receives more transactions than it can fit in the block.
+    The [transaction fees](/fundamentals/8-transactions-basics.md) become relevant when a blockchain receives more transactions than it can fit in the block.
 In such cases, fees used to prioritize transactions, giving priority to transactions that pay higher fees.

-    Due to larger block size limit and generally lower volume of transactions on the BCH blockchain, the transaction fees are much lower there.
-Even when someone pays 1 cent per transaction there is always enough space in the block to add it.
+    Due to larger block size limit and generally lower volume of transactions on the BCH blockchain, it has much lower fees.
+Even when someone pays 1 cent per transaction there is always enough space in the current block to process it.

     That may change in the future if more people start transacting on Bitcoin Cash but now it's common to pay transaction fees as low as 1 cent.
 Sending a similar transaction on a Bitcoin blockchain can easily cost a couple of dollars or more.

-    Note that if the Bitcoin blockchain suddenly becomes less busy than expect the transaction fees go down there as well.
+    It should be also noted that if the Bitcoin blockchain suddenly becomes less busy than transaction fees will go down there as well.

 Apart from enabling cheaper and faster transactions on a blockchain, there are some other differences as well.